98Ilyas/QA-test/Test_Automation_Final_Task/README.md

 2. Entered a valid username from the Accepted usernames section.
 3. Clicked Login and validated the title "Swag Labs" in the dashboard.
 4. Has provided execution with different parameters.

+*All test cases were automated using WebDriverIO, with support for both Firefox and Chrome browsers.
+Locators were provided using XPath and the Page Object pattern was used.
+Loggers from the selected framework were also utilized.*